smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !@

 @![android]
-In this guide we take you through the steps to get our sample project, Hello Sdl Android, running and connected to Sdl Core as well as showing up on the generic HMI.
+In this guide we take you through the steps to get our sample project, Hello Sdl Android, running and connected to Sdl Core as well as showing up on HMI.

 First, make sure you download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
 The Hello Sdl Android app is a package within the SDL Android library.